krishna778062/playwrightlastcode/src/modules/frontline/README.md

 ### **1. Automatic Initialization**

-The config is automatically initialized in `playwright.frontline.config.ts`:
+The config is automatically initialized in `playwright.frontline-primary.config.ts` and `playwright.frontline-secondary.config.ts`:

 ```typescript
 import { initializeFrontlineConfig, getFrontlineTenantConfigFor } from './config/frontlineConfig';